The PERFECT 2 Week Peru Itinerary: The Best Of Peru

 Do you have more than two weeks in Peru?
 If you have 3 weeks in Peru or even 1 month in Peru, here are some recommendations to add to your Peru itinerary.

-Are you an avid hiker?
-If you answered yes to that question, then you must visit Huaraz!
+If you are an avid hiker like me, that you’ll want to visit Huaraz!
 Located about 8 hours away from Lima on a bus, Huaraz is a small local city surrounded by stunning snow-capped mountains.
+Even from the Plaza de Armas of the city, you can see all the snow on top of the mountains.

-There are many gorgeous day hikes in Huaraz such as Laguna 69 and Lake Paron, but the most incredible ones are the multi-day treks that take you on extensive journeys on the Cordillera Blanc.
+There are many gorgeous day hikes in Huaraz such as Laguna 69 and Lake Paron, but the most incredible ones are the multi-day treks that take you on extensive journeys on the Cordillera Blanc such as Huayhuash trek and Santa Cruz trek

 Arequipa is known as the white city of Peru because of the sillar (a type of white volcanic rock) used in the construction of the buildings.